 We befriended some other people that had just arrived at the hostel shortly after us.
 We went with our new friends to wander the streets and find a place to eat.
 We found a bunch a restaurants open.
 Don't forget we were wandering the streets at midnight in search of dinner.
 We settled on this outdoor place where we had Samgyeopsal.

 Here's us enjoying our midnight meal along with some soju.
-This was our food that we all helped devour.

 This was the cool Korean man that helped us grill our meat, because we certainly don't know how long to keep it on there.